Victory Capital

 300–500 basis points of margin compression would materially reduce profit

-balance sheet stretch
+Balance sheet stretch

 Victory has $1.0B of long-term debt, or 19% of capital.
 That is manageable for a steady fee business.
 It gets less forgiving if management pushes into a larger acquisition while flows are wobbling.